Russel88/DAtest/README.md

     mytest <- testDA(data, outcome, relative = FALSE)

-#### *If you have negative values in your abundance table:*

-    mytest <- testDA(data, outcome, relative = FALSE, spikeMethod = "add")

-It might be an advantage to change the test statistic of the permutation test for non-relative data, and this is highly recommended if the data contains negative values as the default log ratio then becomes nonsensical.

-Example (alternatively use medians, if data is highly non-normal):

-    testFun <- function(case,control){
-      mean(control) - mean(case)
-    }

-    testFun.pair <- function(case,control){
-      mean(control - case)
-    }

-    mytest <- testDA(data,outcome,relative=FALSE,
-                     args = list(per = list(testStat=testFun, testStat.pair=testFun.pair)))

-Note that the output from ttt, ltt, ltt2 and wil also contains the log ratio fold change.
-This does not affect the results of the testDA function, but if any of these are used in the final analysis it should be changed if the data contains negative values.

 ### If you have a phyloseq object:

 data can also be a phyloseq object.
 In this case, the outcome and paired